Did you know you will be fined or face other penalties if you are caught driving without insurance in Ontario?

 Even with the repercussions, some people drive without coverage.
 This is one of the many factors that lead to higher costs.

-The following answers common questions about driving without insurance in Ontario, including fines, penalties, consequences, and the potential impact on your car insurance in Canada.
+The following answers common questions about driving without insurance in Ontario, including fines, penalties, consequences, and the potential impact on your car insurance in Ontario.

 Driving without insurance is something you should never do.
 It is estimated that more than 2,000 uninsured vehicles are involved in accidents each year in Ontario, and about 2% of all drivers do not have proper protection, according to a Toronto Star Investigation.